 - A late disbursement may be made if a student ceases to be enrolled at least half time but has not withdrawn.
-A post-withdrawal disbursement must be offered and, if accepted, must be made after an eligible student withdraws from all classes for the payment period or period of enrollment, as applicable. [§668.164(g)(3)(i),(ii), and (iii)] - A The post-withdrawal disbursement must be made from exhaust available Title IV grant funds before utilizing available loan funds.
-A late disbursement has no such requirement. [§668.22(a)(5)(i)] - A late disbursement must be delivered within 120 days from the earlier of the end of the loan period or the date on which the student ceased to be enrolled at least half time.
-The 120-day period for the school to disburse deliver the post-withdrawal disbursement is calculated from the date of the school's determination that the student withdrew rather than from the student's withdrawal date. [§668.164(g)(4)]
+A post-withdrawal disbursement must be offered and, if accepted, must be made after an eligible student completely withdraws. - The post-withdrawal disbursement must be made from available Title IV grant funds before available loan funds. - The 120-day period for the school to disburse the post-withdrawal disbursement is calculated from the date of the school's determination that the student withdrew rather than from the student's withdrawal date.